Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

           :align: center
           :alt: figure 6

    d. **Update a user info**: A workflow updates a user in the Active Directory using the plugin when a request, with a specific tag, is created.
-Here the
+Here are the
       following parameters have been set:

       .. note:: If given properties don't exist then they will be created.